 But I submit to you we still have a problem.
 Can Jesus really be serious that we are not to be concerned about what we are to eat or what we are to drink or what we are to wear?
 "Seek first the kingdom of God and everything else will be added unto you".
 Are we supposed to stand around and wait for everything to be handed to us?
 Is that what Jesus has in mind?
 How are we to understand this?
 We certainly can't take this Gospel reading and have it make any sense in the face of what we know to be a real world.
 Tell the people of Somalia that they don't have to worry about what they are to eat.
-Tell the people down at Mary Jo Copeland’s Mary's Place that they don't have to worry; that God will provide somehow.
+Tell the homeless people on the streets of our big city of Melbourne, that they don't have to worry; that God will provide somehow.
 No, it doesn't make sense that way, does it?
 Of course we are to be concerned about these things.

 But how we are to be concerned is the trick.
 That's the way to understand this Gospel reading.
 First of all, we have to know that when the Gospels were written in the first century of this era, they were written in the bosom of the Church.
 This is the Church's book.
 Christians understood right from the very beginning that they were the Body of Christ.
 Christ our Lord was risen and lives now in His Body, the Church.
 As they understood that, they cared about one another.
 In the Acts of the Apostles, St. Luke describes what that first century community was like: